-The focus on sustainability is fundamental to Una Europa, as a strategic building block of the alliance.
-The Una Europa partner institutions share an understanding of the ‘sustainable university’ as an institution that systematically develops communities, opportunities, spaces, and projects to tackle global environmental and societal challenges.
+The focus on sustainability is fundamental to Una Europa, as a strategic building block of our alliance.
 Una Europa partner universities see it as their institutional responsibility to actively shape global discourse and address the related challenges in all areas of our universities, developing a ‘whole-institution approach’ to sustainability in linking efforts in teaching, research, service to society as well as governance and campus management.

-The second Una Europa Talk brings together experts from across Una Europa partner institutions and CHARM-EU European University to discuss the role and responsibility of European Universities in driving the sustainable university of the future and achieving well-being of citizens and society at large.
-Our panel brings together diverse viewpoints, notably students, teachers, researchers and professional staff from across the European University community; the community that will be so central to transforming into a Sustainable University of the Future.
+The Una Europa Talk brings together experts to discuss the role and responsibility of European Universities in driving the sustainable university of the future and achieving well-being of citizens and society at large, in line with the European Union’s policy priorities.

 DISCUSSION VIA LIVESTREAM AND ON-SITE AT FREIE UNIVERSITÄT BERLIN.

 Shortly before the event begins, the link will appear on this site.
 Add the event to your favourites and receive a reminder via email.